unow0517/42_CPP_04/README.md

 # 42_CPP_04
-**Polymorphism**: Polymorphism is a core concept in object-oriented programming (OOP) that **allows objects to be treated as instances of their base class rather than their actual derived class**.
+* **Polymorphism**: Polymorphism is a core concept in object-oriented programming (OOP) that **allows objects to be treated as instances of their base class rather than their actual derived class**.
 This concept is key to achieving flexibility and reusability in code.
 In C++, polymorphism is primarily implemented through inheritance and virtual functions.

+* Handle array in ex01
 ## New to Learn
 ### Virtual, Override
 ```c++